ericyd/blog/content/2026-01-30-in-solidarity.md

 tags: []
 ---

-I am not working today, in solidarity with the [National Shutdown](https://nationalshutdown.org/).
+I am not working today, in solidarity with the [National Shutdown](https://nationalshutdown.org/) and victims of ICE violence.
 I decided to use some of this time to elucidate why I am choosing to take part.

 ICE has recently killed a few US citizens including Alex Pretti, Renee Good, and Keith Porter Jr. This alone is terrifying and tragic, and deserves a national response.
 I'm heartened to see the country respond to these murders with outrage; it means we still value safety and human life.